How to Install Homebrew on Fedora 44

 Most Homebrew problems on Fedora come from shell setup or ownership changes after someone runs brew with sudo.
 These checks are faster than reinstalling the whole prefix.

-Fix brew: command not found on Fedora
+Fix brew command not found on Fedora

 A fresh shell will not find Homebrew until you load its shellenv and save the same line in ~/.bashrc.
-The grep check below uses the same matching pattern covered in the grep command in Linux guide if you want to adapt it for another shell rc file.
+The grep check uses the same matching pattern covered in the grep command in Linux guide if you want to adapt it for another shell rc file.

 eval "$(/home/linuxbrew/.linuxbrew/bin/brew shellenv bash)"

-grep -Fq "brew shellenv bash" ~/.bashrc && echo "Found in .bashrc" || echo "Not in .bashrc"
+grep -Fxq "$line" ~/.bashrc && echo "Found in .bashrc" || echo "Not in .bashrc"

 Not in .bashrc